Sayabec: Geography

-Sayabec is located to the south of Saint Lawrence River on the Gaspe Peninsula in the Matapédia Valley.
+Sayabec is located to the south of Saint Lawrence River on the Gaspé Peninsula in the Matapédia Valley.
 It is located 375 km to the northeast of Quebec City, 350 km to the west of Gaspé, Quebec and 100 km to the north of New Brunswick.
 The main cities in the vicinity of Sayabec are Rimouski at 60 km and Mont-Joli at 30 km to the west, Matane at 40 km to the north and Amqui at 20 km to the east.

 Bordering municipalities are Saint-Moïse to the west, Val-Brillant to the east, Saint-Cléophas to the south and Sainte-Paule to the north.

 Sayabec is divided into two sections: the main section located near Lake Matapédia, and a second section near Lake Malcolm known as the hamlet of Lac-Malcolm.
 Sayabec covers 130 km2.
 Forests cover 47.9% of this territory, 8.4% is water and the rest (43.7%) is treeless.
 Approximately 35% of the territory is propitious for agriculture.

 Sayabec is part of La Matapédia Regional County Municipality in the administrative region of Bas-Saint-Laurent.
 The catholic parish of Sayabec named Saint-Nom-de-Marie is part of the Roman Catholic Archdiocese of Rimouski.
 The municipality is part of the touristic region of Gaspésie.

 The geography of Sayabec is located in the mountains range of the Appalachian on a side of Chic-Choc Mountains in the section of Notre Dame Mountains.
 It is at an altitude of 200 m and the summits reach 350 m.

 The territory of Sayabec encompasses two watersheds.
 The first one sheds into Lake Matapédia, and covers approximately 60% of the territory.
 It includes Lake Matapédia as well as Sayabec and Saint Pierre Rivers.
 Lake Matapédia is known for lake and brook trout fishing.
 The second watershed empties into Blanche River and covers 40% of the territory.
 It includes mainly Malcolm and Squaw Lakes as well as Blanche, Arthur, Edouard and Sauvages Rivers.
 Malcolm Lake to the north of the village is known for fishing, nautical activities and camping.

 Sayabec is located in a temperate climate.
 Between 2001 and 2010 maximum temperature was 34 Celsius, and minimum temperature was -41 Celsius.